 • “ASTROLOGY AND ANTHROPOSOPHY is a simple and concise guide to astrology viewed through the spiritual principles set forth by Rudolf Steiner.”
 [2-2-2011 http://www.iyares.com/links/?q=Astrology+Anthroposophy]

-These two items nicely encapsulate the debate over Waldorf education.
+These two items may lead to interesting ruminations about Waldorf education.
 Is it beneficial or bonkers?

 Here is one simple way to think about the issue.
 Waldorf schooling is based in Anthroposophy, which affirms astrology.
 Not any old astrology, of course — but the “real, genuine” astrology as presented by Waldorf founder Rudolf Steiner.

 “[T]he old, real, and genuine Astrology expresses itself in the destinies of men.” — Rudolf Steiner, ROSICRUCIANISM AND MODERN INITIATION (Rudolf Steiner Press, 1965), lecture 3, GA 233a.

 "The truth underlying the casting of a horoscope is that those who know these things can read the forces which determine a person's physical existence.” — Rudolf Steiner, SPIRITUAL GUIDANCE OF MAN AND HUMANITY (Anthroposophic Press, 1970), lecture 3.

 Also consider the following statement made by one of Steiner’s more prolific defenders:

 “[C]an these intentions [of the gods] be read in a horoscope? ...
 On occasions [Steiner] himself made use of horoscopes as we can see in the case of the ‘special needs’ children.” — Margaret Jonas, introduction to ASTRONOMY AND ASTROLOGY (Rudolf Steiner Press, 2009) a collection of Steiner lectures and extracts, pp. 2-3.